-The breaker position indicator is visible through an opening in the front cover.
-The flags indicate whether the breaker is in the connected or the disconnected position.

-When the "BREAKER CONNECTED" indicating arrow is opposite the center mark, the circuit breaker is in the fully connected position.
-Do not attempt to turn the levering-in crank further clockwise once this point is reached.
-Excessive force applied to the levering-in mechanism may result in damage to the equipment or injury to the operator.
+The breaker position indicator is on the front cover.
+The flags indicate whether the breaker in connected or disconnected.
+When the arrow on the particular indicator points exactly to the center mark, the breaker will have moved to the indicated position.
+When the "BREAKER CON-NECTED" indicating arrow is opposite the center mark, the circuit breaker is in the fully connected position.
+Do not attempt to turn the levering in crank further clockwise once this point is reached.
 When the "BREAKER TEST/DISCONNECTED" indicating arrow is opposite the center mark, the circuit breaker is in the fully disconnected position, which is also the test position.
-Do not attempt to turn the levering-in crank further counter-clockwise once this point is reached.
-In positions other than the fully connected or disconnected, the position indicator does not give a reading (Figure 2).
+Do not attempt to turn the levering in crank further counter-clockwise once this point is reached.
+In positions other than the fully connected or disconnected, the position indicator does not give a reading (Figure 2, Page 3).